simonmichael/hledger_site/download.md

 ### Build tips

-- You can build hledger wherever [GHC] is supported.
-It could take up to half an hour (or more), ~1G of disk space and ~4G of RAM.
-It's normally a reliable process you don't have to babysit.
+- You can build hledger from source wherever [GHC] is supported.

+- A build can require up to 2G of free RAM and disk space, and could take from a minute to an hour.
-- Building in less RAM may fail with an error, or may use swap space and take a very long time (overnight).
-If a low-RAM build dies, try adding `-j1` to the stack/cabal install command, and retry a few times, or ask for [help].
+  It's normally a reliable process requiring no babysitting.

+- You can use less resources by omitting the hledger-ui and hledger-web packages from the commands above.

-- It's ok to kill a build and retry it later, you won't lose progress.
+- It's ok to kill a build and rerun the command later; you won't lose progress.

-- You can add `--dry-run` to the stack/cabal/nix install command to see how much building remains.
+- You can add `--dry-run` to the stack/cabal/nix install commands to see how much building remains.

-- You can reduce build time by omitting the hledger-web and hledger-ui packages from the commands above.
+- If you already have hledger tools installed, they will usually be overwritten by the new version.
+  If you have them installed in multiple places in your PATH, you may see a warning, reminding you to remove or rename the old executables.

+- If you try to build with insufficient free RAM, it may use swap space and take a very long time (overnight).
+  Or it may fail with an error; in this case try adding `-j1` to the stack/cabal install command and retry a few times, or ask for [help].

 - Here are some known build issues and workarounds on certain platforms: